DavidMwihuri39/cursor-based-pagination/README.md

 const { join } = require('path')
 ```

-Next, add the types you wish to expose in your API.
-The first two types created below is an *objectType* for both User and Post.
-This publicly exposes the id/email fields for Users and id/title/author for Posts.
+Using JavaScript, add the various types you plan on exposing in the API.
+From the code source shown, we handle *objectType* used in User and Post.
+The function is to expose the identifier fields mostly email address for Users for Posts publicly.

 ```js
 // 2. user/post type - index.js